 – It can be accessed even without an Internet connection.

-This app is very informative and can be of great use on the work field.
+This app is very informative and can be of great use in the work field.
 In the absence of medical assistance, volunteers and other rescue personnel can use it to provide aid to the people.
 Similar apps have been offered by ARC to help the people during tough times.
-There are many disaster specific apps to provide the related information.
+There are many disaster-specific apps to provide related information.

 ICM is a member of the British Polling Council.
 Research conducted by ICM, February 2010, using a sample of 2045 adults aged 18+ and it showed the following results: